Online Membership renewals and gifts – bookmark this page for January!

 The Laura Ingalls Wilder Legacy and Research Association is the only group in the world that uniformly supports all of Laura’s homesites.
 We donated $1,000 in 2013, and again in 2016, to the Laura Ingalls Wilder Historic Home and Museum in Mansfield, Missouri, and we also donated $1,000 to the Laura Ingalls Wilder Memorial Society in De Smet, South Dakota in 2016.
 In 2017, we made significant donations to Almanzo and Laura Ingalls Wilder Association/Almanzo Wilder Farm (Malone, NY), Laura Ingalls Wilder Park and Museum (Burr Oak, IA), Little House on the Prairie Museum (Independence, KS), Laura Ingalls Wilder Museum (Pepin, WI), and the Laura Ingalls Wilder Museum and Tourist Center (Walnut Grove, MN).

 We intend to make further donations to Laura’s homesites and other worthy Laura Ingalls Wilder projects in the future.
-We organize biannual conferences that further scholarship about the life of Laura Ingalls Wilder.
+We organize regular conferences that further scholarship about the life of Laura Ingalls Wilder.
 We have the support of longtime LIW authors and researchers, including William Anderson, who called our first LauraPalooza conference in 2010 “the Cadillac” of Laura Ingalls Wilder conferences.

 If you love Laura and the Little House books, know this: we do, too.
 And we prove it year after year.